timofurrer/.vim/README.md

 ### vim-fugitive
 [vim-fugitive on GitHub](https://github.com/tpope/vim-fugitive)
-The author of `vim-fugitive` descripes this plugin like these:
+The author of `vim-fugitive` descripes his plugin like this:

 *I'm not going to lie to you; fugitive.vim may very well be the best Git wrapper of all time.*

 ...
 I think it's true ;)

-With the this plugin you can do all useful things with git directly in vim.
-Thus, you can whatch `git diff` with `:Gdiff` or see the output of `git status` with `:Gstatus`.
+With this plugin you can do all things with git directly in vim.
+Thus, you can watch `git diff` with `:Gdiff` or see the output of `git status` with `:Gstatus`.
 Check out all the feature on the `GitHub page` of `vim-fugitive`

 ### nerdcommenter